1. No Cloud Backup

 LiquidText lacks backup (manual or automatic) to any Cloud service.
 It is necessary to keep a backup of your documents.
-Anything can happen to your device; it’s comforting to know your notes and work is safe.
+Anything can happen to your device and it’s comforting to know your notes and work is safe.

-This issue is not unique to LiquidText, though.
-Most PDF readers slow down with too many documents or large ones.
+This issue is not unique to LiquidText though.
+Most PDF readers slow down with too many or large documents.
 That’s not to say we are used to it.
 LiquidText takes too long to load documents and sometimes freezes completely.

 My current workspace has fifteen documents; seven of them are textbooks.
 They are too much for the app.
 I have this many textbooks in one workspace because this is the best way to organise work in LiquidText.
 It saves space on my iPad.

-I only have two workspaces in LiquidText, and they are taking a lot of space on my iPad.
-MarginNote 3 has more documents, and it’s not taking up as much space.
+I only have two workspaces in LiquidText and they are taking a lot of space on my iPad.
+MarginNote 3 has more documents but is not taking up as much space.
 Much like the case with Notability and GoodNotes, where GoodNotes generally just makes bigger files.